 Nearly all the places described in Paradoxplace have been visited by Adrian Fletcher (aka Dom Paradox, Adriano, et al), so visitors share informed first hand knowledge observation and humour, not regurgitated guide book information, and photos (again mostly taken by Adrian) set out like they were when people like the Dom's grandmother and mother took a lot of time and trouble over their photo albums.
 In response to several questions, Adrian's photographic tips and gear are shown on a special page.

 Sydney Harbour early 2000s Photo: Ros Spencer

-Paradoxplace, Bellatrovata, Ciao Adriano, and Domparadox are the creations of Adrian Fletcher - traveller, foodie, photographer, medieval historian and sometime banker, company chairman, university don and physicist.
+Paradoxplace and Bellatrovata are the creations of Adrian Fletcher - traveller, foodie, photographer, medieval historian and sometime banker, company chairman, university don and physicist.
 He also authors the family history site Ciao Famiglia.